Random Domino Tilings and the Arctic Circle Theorem

-This result is used to show that the limiting behaviour mentioned above is almost everywhere a convex combination of the update- and translation-invariant measures studied in the previous section (Proposition 5).
-Finally, we show that these local statistics depend in a continuous way on the speed $u$ of the ``observer'' (Proposition 6).
+This result is used to show that the limiting behavior mentioned above is almost everywhere a convex combination of the update- and translation-invariant measures studied in the previous section (Proposition~\ref{prop5}).
+Finally, we show that these local statistics depend in a continuous way on the speed $u$ of the ``observer'' (Proposition~\ref{prop6}).

 In the section following this one, we obtain a formula for $h$ by means of two separate arguments, which give upper and lower bounds for $h$ that turn out to coincide.
 We obtain a lower bound on $h$ by slowing down the lead particle, which clearly cannot increase the function $h$.
 We obtain an upper bound by looking at how fast the ``1''s can move when they have a given density; the essential idea is that at location $un$ and time $n$, an upper bound on this ``average velocity'' can be calculated and eventually leads to an upper bound on $h(u)$.